 - For the ASI120 camera the 2x binning is done in the camera with software only.
 For this camera the max speed is given as 60fps for the full resolution of 1280×960 but for 2×2binning where the resolution drops to 640×480 the speed drops to 45fps.
 This compares to 133fps for unbinned 640×480

-Real-time binning with CMOS chips has few real advantages over binning post processing and certainly does not have the considerable advantages of binning with CCDs which includes improved speed and reduced read noise.
+Real-time binning with CMOS chips has few real advantages over binning post-processing and certainly does not have the considerable advantages of binning with CCDs – which includes improved speed and effectively reduced read noise.
 Having said this it can be useful when you want to reduce the storage space of files, where you might be USB data transfer speed limited, or where you find you are oversampling for the prevailing seeing conditions and want a quick way of reducing the sampling rate.
-It also allows real-time reduction in shot noise which might be useful for on-screen meteor observing.
+It also allows real-time reduction in effective shot noise which might be useful for on-screen meteor observing.

 Overall though it is much better if you can to reduce your image scale by a factor of 2x by reducing optical amplification rather than enabling 2x binning.
 This will give you a 4x increase in the number of electrons per pixel also halving the shot noise like binning, but if you use ROI to cover the same part of sky your speed will be much faster.
 Even if you do not use ROI there is the advantage that the area of sky covered is increased 4x.

 I have more information on binning in the Bin 2x section of my Firecapture Explainer page here.

 12-bit, reconstructed 16-bit & 8bit.
 It’s all very confusing!